MKand/GKE_Autopilot_Walkthrough/Readme.md

 # Autopilot demo
 This repo demonstrates some of the capabilities of GKE Autopilot.
 Please note that this is **not** an official resource, so please refer to the documentation on GKE Autopilot on Google Cloud's official site.

+## Setup your autopilot cluster
+Follow the instructions [here](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-an-autopilot-cluster) to set up the autopilot cluster and connect to it from your kubernetes client.

 ## Ensure Gateway API is installed on the cluster.
-Demo uses the global external loadbalancer class.
+This demo uses the global external loadbalancer class.
 First, ensure that Gateway API is enabled on the cluster by following [these](https://cloud.google.com/kubernetes-engine/docs/how-to/deploying-gateways#enable-gateway) instructions.